Christian Koeberl: Biography and career

 Born in Vienna, Austria, in 1959, Köberl attended a technical high school specializing in chemistry, and from 1978 studied chemistry and physics at the Technical University of Vienna, as well as astronomy at the University of Vienna.
 In 1983, he completed his PhD studies at the University of Graz, Austria, with a dissertation in cosmochemistry.
 In 1985 he joined the faculty of the newly founded Institute of Geochemistry at the University of Vienna, becoming an assistant professor.
 In 1988, he joined the Lunar and Planetary Institute (Houston, TX, USA) and the NASA Johnson Space Center for half a year as a Fulbright Scholar.
 This was followed by several more research appointments at these institutions.
 In 1990, he obtained the "Habilitation" in Geo- and Cosmochemistry at the University of Vienna and was awarded tenure as associate professor.

 From 1992 to 1995, Koeberl spent several months of each year at the isotope geochemistry laboratories of the Department of Terrestrial Magnetism at the Carnegie Institution in Washington, DC, USA, to work on osmium isotope geochemistry.
-In 1993, he was a visiting professor at the University of the Witwatersrand, Johannesburg, South Africa, and, in 1994, a visiting professor at the Department of Earth Sciences, Dartmouth College, New Hampshire, USA, where he remained an adjunct professor from 1994 to 2000.
+In 1993, he was a visiting professor at the University of the Witwatersrand, Johannesburg, South Africa, and in 1994 he was a visiting professor at the Department of Earth Sciences, Dartmouth College, New Hampshire, USA, where he remained an adjunct professor from 1994 to 2000.

 In 2004, Koeberl was elected corresponding member, and in 2006 full member of the Austrian Academy of Sciences.
 In 2006, an asteroid was named after Köberl.
 In 2007, he received the Barringer Medal of the Meteoritical Society, its highest award for research related to impact cratering studies.
-From 2007 to 2010, Köberl served as Visiting research professor at the Department of Earth Sciences and the Planetary and Space Science Research Institute, Open University, Milton Keynes, United Kingdom.
+From 2007 to 2010, Köberl served as visiting research professor at the Department of Earth Sciences and the Planetary and Space Science Research Institute, Open University, Milton Keynes, United Kingdom.
 From 2008 until 2010, he was head of the Department of Lithospheric Research, one of the earth science departments at the University of Vienna.

-From March 2009, Koeberl was appointed full professor of impact research and planetary geology at the University of Vienna.
+In March 2009, Koeberl was appointed full professor of impact research and planetary geology at the University of Vienna.
 In December 2009, he was appointed director general of Vienna's Natural History Museum, a post that he took up in June 2010.
-In addition to remaining on the faculty of the University of Vienna, he is also a member of the board of the Austrian Science Fund, and is editor of the Bulletin of the Geological Society of America and co-editor of the journals Geochimica et Cosmochimica Acta and Meteoritics & Planetary Science.
+In addition to remaining on the faculty of the University of Vienna, he is also a member of the board of the Austrian Science Fund and editor of GSA Today, and co-editor of the journals Geochimica et Cosmochimica Acta and Meteoritics & Planetary Science.